JVillegas422/weekend-sql-to-do-list/README.md

 ## Database Setup

-You'll also need to a database.
+You'll also need a database.

 The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
 We recommend using Postico to run those queries as that was used to create the queries.